Our Engagement Solution

 George E Sanborn, MD

 Dr. Sanborn is a board-certified ophthalmologist.
 Following residency, he completed a fellowship in neuro-ophthalmology at the Wilmer institute, Johns Hopkins Hospital, Baltimore followed by a retina fellowship at the Wills Eye Hospital in Philadelphia.
 Dr. Sanborn was a Fulbright Scholar at the St. John Ophthalmic Hospital in the West Bank and a World Health Organization Fellow in the People’s Republic of China.
 Serving as a full-time faculty member at several institutions including the University of Texas Southwestern at Dallas, he has authored and/or co-authored several textbooks as well as numerous journal publications.
-With a history of active participation in clinical research, Dr. Sanborn was a principal investigator or co-investigator in Lucentis® and Eylea® age-related macular degeneration and diabetic macular edema trials, as well as the National Eye Institute’s SCORE1 studies for retinal vein occlusions.
-Dr. Sanborn joined the Notal Vision Monitoring Center in 2015 as the Clinical Director, bringing his expertise and passion for improving patient outcomes to the pioneering field of patient-activated, cloud-based disease detection and monitoring in ophthalmology.
+With a history of active participation in clinical research, Dr. Sanborn was a principal investigator or co-investigator in the first treatment trials for neovascular age-related macular degeneration, and treatment of macula edema in diabetes and retina vein occlusions.
+He is a member of the American Academy of Ophthalmology, the Retina Society, Fellow of the American College of Surgeons, the American Society of Retina Specialists, and the Association for Research in Vision and Ophthalmology.
+Dr. Sanborn joined the Notal Vision Monitoring Center in 2015 as a Medical Director, bringing his expertise and passion for improving patient outcomes to the pioneering field of patient-activated, cloud-based disease detection and monitoring in ophthalmology.

 Jennifer Jacobs, MD

 Dr. Jacobs is a board-certified ophthalmologist.
 Following residency, Dr. Jacobs served as a clinical instructor at the University of Maryland where she also completed a fellowship in Cornea, External Disease and Refractive Surgery in the Department of Ophthalmology, University of Maryland at Baltimore.
-Dr. Jacobs has nearly 20 years of ophthalmic experience in private practice providing comprehensive ophthalmic care as well as performing general ophthalmic and corneal surgery in Virginia and Maryland.
-Dr. Jacobs is well respected among her peers who have selected her in 2015 as one of Northern Virginia’s top doctors.
-Dr. Jacobs is a fellow of the American Academy of Ophthalmology and is a member of The Northern Virginia Academy of Ophthalmology, The Cornea Society, and the American Society of Cataract and Refractive Surgery.
+Dr. Jacobs has over 20 years of ophthalmic experience in private practice providing comprehensive ophthalmic care as well as performing general ophthalmic and corneal surgery in Virginia and Maryland.
+Dr. Jacobs is well respected among her peers who have selected her as one of Northern Virginia’s top doctors multiple years, with the latest being in 2023 and in 2024.
+Dr. Jacobs is a fellow of the American Academy of Ophthalmology and has been a member of multiple organizations for years including The Northern Virginia Academy of Ophthalmology, The Cornea Society, and the American Society of Cataract and Refractive Surgery.
 Dr. Jacobs is highly rated by her patients and takes pride in keeping abreast of the latest technological advances to provide her patients with the best care.
-Dr. Jacobs joined the Notal Vision Monitoring Center in 2017 as one of our Medical Directors bringing her expertise and passion for patient education, early intervention and state-of-the-art ophthalmic care to the pioneering field of patient-activated cloud-based disease detection and monitoring in ophthalmology.
+Dr. Jacobs joined the Notal Vision Monitoring Center in 2017 as one of our Medical Directors.
+She brings her expertise and passion for patient education, early intervention, and state-of-the-art ophthalmic care to the pioneering field of patient-activated cloud-based disease detection and monitoring in ophthalmology.

 Performance Standards